• Skip to primary navigation

 Rhubarb & Ginger Cake

-A delicious Rhubarb and Ginger Cake with a toasted almond topping.
+An easy and delicious Rhubarb and Ginger Cake loaf made with crystallised stem ginger and a toasted almond topping.

 Cuisine British